 (Unfortunately we are unable to accommodate preschool groups in the post-storytime craft activity, but groups are welcome to attend the picture book portion at the beginning of the program.)

-This early literacy program for young children (6 months to 4+ years) features songs, nursery rhymes, and a short picture book and takes place at 10 a.m. on Tuesday mornings.
-The program lasts for about 45 minutes, and no registration is required.
+This early literacy program for young children (6 months to 4+ years) features songs, nursery rhymes, and a short picture book and takes place on Tuesday mornings and alternating Saturdays (Oct.
+11, Oct.
+25, etc.) from 10:00 to 10:45 a.m in the Children’s Room.
+No registration required.
 Just come on by!